For more healthy, comfortable and inspiring learning environments.

 Committed to healthy indoor air quality in schools.

 Clean indoor air is a leading measure of a healthy learning environment.
 The key to indoor air quality is minimizing volatile organic compounds (VOCs) because prolonged exposure to them may increase the risk of childhood asthma.
 VOCs can be emitted by things commonly found in schools like cleaning agents, furnishings, paint, flooring and building products.

-Recognizing the importance of clean indoor air, we’ve done our best to minimize the VOCs emitted Smith System products.
+Recognizing the importance of clean indoor air, we’ve done our best to minimize the VOCs emitted by Smith System products.
 Through careful engineering, stringent materials selection and sound manufacturing processes, we’ve succeeded in creating a line of furniture that schools can feel good about from a health standpoint.
 In fact, our entire line is GREENGUARD™ certified to meet indoor air quality standards for children and schools. <Read about GREENGUARD™ certification. > We are the first school furniture manufacturer to earn this level of certification for our entire portfolio.
 Additionally, all Smith System products comply with CA 01350 and have met the new CREL standard for formaldehyde emissions level of 9 μg/m3 (7.3 ppb) for three years.

 For healthier living environments.